mmomtchev/nobind/README.md

 It is published as an npm package that will also install `node-addon-api`.

 Starting from Node.js 18, C++17 is the default build mode for both Node.js itself and for addons.
-Unless you set manually `NAPI_VERSION` in your project, `nobind17` will default to `NAPI_VERSION=6` which will allow backward compatibility starting from Node.js 14 - even when Node.js 18 is the build platform.
+Unless you set manually `NAPI_VERSION` in your project, `nobind17` will default to `NAPI_VERSION=6` which will allow backward compatibility of the generated binary addon with Node.js 14 and later - even when using Node.js 18 as the build platform.

 `nobind17` is designed to be very easy to use - there is no learning curve at all - while allowing to deal with the most common situations that arise when creating bindings for C++ libraries to be used from Node.js.